Launch of Green IT@UT Initiative Supports Sustainability on Campus

 Here’s a quick look at a number of green services and options offered by ITS that can help save power and paper, and reduce your carbon footprint.

 Reducing your overall consumption and responsibly recycling electronic waste are some ways you can go green on campus.

-- Blackboard allows faculty members to share electronic syllabi, class presentations and class readings with students.
+- Canvas allows faculty members to share electronic syllabi, class presentations and class readings with students.
 In turn, students can submit their class assignments electronically.
 No paper or ink will be used at all!

 - SharePoint is another tool that allows anyone with a UT EID to share and collaborate online.
 Many office teams on campus have found SharePoint a useful tool in keeping projects on track and team members informed.
 It is also certified as safe for storing and sharing Category-I data.

 For offices and departments that print reports from the mainframe, Green Printing is a sustainable alternative.
 It can radically reduce paper consumption by printing reports to files instead of using reams of paper.
 Electronic delivery also saves on energy consumption and time.

 ITS offers a Hard Drive Destruction service for recycling e-waste.
 Through a contract with an Austin-based company, ITS destroys media with sensitive (Category-I) data, and ensures that the byproducts are completely recycled thanks to the vendor’s “zero waste” policy.
 “Zero waste” means all media – even hazardous waste – is recycled according to EPA guidelines.

 Every day, members of the campus community contribute to the university’s carbon footprint by traveling within Austin and around the world.
 Making thoughtful decisions about how and when you travel can significantly reduce your carbon footprint or impact the amount of greenhouse gasses produced.

 ITS offers several options that may help you travel less and reduce your carbon footprint.